Electoral system of New Zealand: Term of parliament

 Although parliamentary elections are held at least every three years, this has not always been the case.
 In New Zealand's early colonial history, the parliamentary term could last up to five years – as established by the New Zealand Constitution Act 1852.
 The term was reduced to three years in 1879 because of concerns about the growing power of central government.

-Since then, the term has been altered three times – mainly in times of international crisis.
+Since then, the term has been altered three times.
 During the First World War it was extended to five years.
-In the early 1930s, it was pushed out to four years.
+In the early 1930s, during the Great Depression, it was pushed out to four years.
 This proved to be unpopular with the electorate and after the election of 1935, the term was reduced to three years again.
 It was extended to four years once again during the Second World War, but returned to three years afterwards.
 In 1956, the term of three years was 'entrenched' in the Electoral Act which means that it can only be changed by achieving a majority in a national referendum or by a vote of 75% of all members of Parliament.

 In 2013 the Government established an advisory panel to conduct a review of constitutional issues – including an examination of the term of parliament.
 Other issues discussed at public meetings held by the panel were the number of MPs New Zealand should have, whether a written constitution is needed, and whether all legislation should be consistent with the Bill of Rights Act.
 Both Prime Minister John Key and Opposition leader David Shearer expressed support for an extension of the parliamentary term to four years.
 The main argument put forward in support of a longer term is that "Governments need time to establish and then implement new policies".